oemich/bmw-mqtt-bridge/README.md

 4. Copy the **Client ID** and insert it into the `.env` file
 5. Scroll down to **CARDATA STREAM → Show Connection Details**
 6. Copy the **USERNAME** and insert it into `.env` file as **GCID**
+7. The other options in the `.env` file are for advanced setups – you can safely ignore them in most cases

 After this setup, your bridge will be able to authenticate against the official BMW CarData MQTT interface.